The ultimate chimichurri steak, cast iron seared and peppercorn crusted!

 Whatever cut of meat you decide on, the process is the same:

 #1 Make sure you pat your steak dry very well with paper towels to get rid of any excess moisture.

 #2 Must let them rest at room temperature for at least 20 minutes before cooking.
 Otherwise you will end up with a cold center that won’t sear well.

 #3 Allow to rest again after cooking for at least 8 to 10 minutes before slicing for the juices to redistribute.
-Then drizzle this chimichurri sauce over the top.
+Then drizzle the best Argentinian chimichurri sauce over the top.

 Are you looking for the best tasting steak of all times ?
 Then ask the butcher for grass fed beef.
 Ideally it would also be organic.